Where we work

 Funded by CBM, the Hambisela programme, involving 14 parent groups in rural villages, ran from June 2011 to December 2012.
 Using a process of action research (research conducted while actively participating in change), we continually adapted our materials to the local context, in order to identify what was most acceptable and relevant to the families concerned.
 The resulting content forms GTKCP (Getting to Know Cerebral Palsy).

-Funded by The Wellcome Trust, the Spanish version of Juntos has been created in collaboration with the Secretary of Departmental Health of the Valley of Cauca, and the pilot programme will begin in April 2019 and will finish in December 2021.
+Funded by The Wellcome Trust, the Spanish version of Juntos has been created in collaboration with the Secretary of Departmental Health of the Valley of Cauca.
+The pilot programme began in April 2019 and will finish in December 2021.

 A pre-post evaluation of this programme took place between Feb 2015 – July 2016, and involved 75 children and their families.
 The programme was implemented by The Presbyterian Church of Ghana, and funded by the CBM.

-The Early Intervention Programme was developed and piloted in Uganda in 2015/6 in partnership with Mulago Hospital and the MRC/UVRI Uganda Research Unit and funded by the Research Foundation of Cerebral Palsy Alliance.
-A feasibility trial is currently underway in central Uganda (in partnership with Kiwoko Hospital & Adara Development) and funded by Saving Brains, Grand Challenges Canada; showing the programme to be feasible and acceptable.
+The Baby Ubuntu/ Early Intervention Programme was developed and piloted in Uganda in 2015/6 in partnership with Mulago Hospital and the MRC/UVRI Uganda Research Unit and funded by the Research Foundation of Cerebral Palsy Alliance.
+A feasibility trial was conducted in 2018 in central Uganda (in partnership with Kiwoko Hospital & Adara Development) and funded by Saving Brains, Grand Challenges Canada; showing the programme to be feasible and acceptable.
 The programme has been rolled out across western Uganda in partnership with the Kyaninga Child Development Centre in Fort Portal and funded by the Tropical Health Education Trust.
-During 2021/ 22 we hope to further expand the roll out of the programme is underway.
+During 2021/ 22 we hope to further expand the roll out of the programme in Central and Eastern Uganda.